Updated: 3 days ago

-The Sendlingerstraße is a famous pedestrian for the shopper as it has all the famous luxurious and local brands.
+The Sendlingerstraße is a famous pedestrian for the shopper as it has all the famous luxurious local brands.

-The famous square is called “Marienplatz” and it’s the most lively square and always crowded with people.
+The famous square is called “Marienplatz”, and it’s the most lively square and always crowded with people.
 There are lots of cafes and restaurants around the square.

 More Travel Blogs:

-National theater Munich:
+National Theatre Munich:

 Munich Residence and Hofgarten:

-The Residence also has a huge Courtyard known as Hofgarten (near Festsaalbau zone).
+The Residence also has a huge Courtyard known as Hofgarten (near the Festsaalbau zone).
 Your trip to Munich can’t be completed without visiting the Munich Residence.
 The small Christmas Market is also set in one of the courtyards of Munich Residence.